Using Reedsy Discovery

 Keep in mind that the Discovery site isn’t as popular as others when it comes to marketing.
 For example, far more people read works on Goodreads, Smashwords, and the like.

-On the other hand, there are a few avid readers who don’t mind taking a moment or two to read the first chapter before possibly buying the book from Discovery.
+At the end of the day, there are a few avid readers who don’t mind taking a moment or two to read the first chapter before possibly buying the book from Discovery.
+That’s evident by some of the interactions, upvotes, and reader reviews on other titles.

 What Marketing Methods Do You Like Most?